Environmental Advisory Committee

 • Grow Your Own Pollinator Garden, with master gardener Dale Odorizzi

 The Environmental Advisory Committee supports composting as an important part of our waste reduction and climate action strategy.
-We offer workshops on home composting and help promote Town initiatives like the FoodCycler program and the Backyard Composter and Rain Barrel Rebate Program.
+We offer workshops on home composting and help promote Town initiatives like the FoodCycler program, the Backyard Composter and Rain Barrel Rebate Program, and Just Good Compost, a new weekly compost collection service that launched in Carleton Place in 2024.

 Waste reduction: